 All F-1 nonimmigrant students can be authorized for 12 months of post completion Optional Practical Training (OPT).
-OPT can be extended from 12 months to 29 for F-1 students who have completed a degree in science, technology, engineering, or mathematics (STEM) and who are employed by employers enrolled in the U.S. Citizenship and Immigration Services (USCIS) E-Verify employment verification program.
+OPT can be extended from 12 months to 36 months for F-1 students who have completed a degree in Science, Technology, Engineering, or Mathematics (STEM) and who are employed by employers enrolled in the U.S. Citizenship and Immigration Services (USCIS) E-Verify employment verification program.
 E-Verify is a free internet-based system which is operated by USCIS, in partnership with the Social Security Administration and determines a new employee’s eligibility to work.
-Students who have yet to complete the degree are not eligible for the 17-month extension.

 OPT STEM Reporting

 This rule has several reporting components.
 It requires F-1 students on authorized OPT to report changes in the student’s name or address and changes in the employer’s name or address within 10 days of a change in the STEM extension.
 It requires students every 6 months verify the accuracy of this information with our office.
 Students are required to submit a formal employer-signed, self-evaluation of the training progress to UC International Services at 12 and 24 month points in the STEM OPT extension period.
 The self-evaluation will be subject to DHS review and must be submitted within 10 days or completing year one of OPT employment and within 10 days of the expiration of the OPT period.